CCP-SAS/ccp-sas.github.io/about.md

 SASSIE, the workflow framework which, paired with GenApp as SASSIE-web provided the beginning of a science gateway bringing molecular modeling techniques to bear on the analysis of scattering and other experimental data.

-Currently GenApp is undergoing major development funded by a new NSF SI2-SSE grant: "GenApp - A Transformative Generalized Application Cyberinfrastructure."
+Currently, GenApp is undergoing major development funded by a new NSF SI2-SSE grant: "GenApp - A Transformative Generalized Application Cyberinfrastructure."
 Leveraging this effort, work is also ongoing to develop a 2.0 version of the SASSIE-web gateway.
 Constraints from other experimental techniques are also being worked on, while new collaborative efforts are being sought out and explored.

-The goal is to build a self sustaining international effort that includes facilities and users from around the world.
+The goal is to build a self-sustaining international effort that includes facilities and users from around the world.
 To that end, the project aims to leverage a user and developer community that uses high-performance computing resources on a wide-range of cutting-edge chemical problems and all interested parties, particularly beyond the US and UK borders, are encouraged to discuss current needs and potential new collaborative projects.

-<h2>Current Components of CCP-SAS</h2>
+## Current Components of CCP-SAS

-<h3>Projects directly involved with this project:</h3>
+### Projects directly involved with this project:

 * GenApp is a modular framework for multiscale science computations being developed at the University of Texas that enables web & gui applications to be generated from same source code.